Old World Charms of Eastern Europe

 - All tipping for national and local guides and coach drivers

 - Pricing is based on Double Occupancy.
-A limited number of single rooms are available for a supplement of $675.
+Single accommodations are available for a supplement.

 - Guided walking tour of Berlin – Germany